GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Professionalism has no place in art, and hacking is art.
-Software Engineering might be science; but that's not what I do.
-I'm a hacker, not an engineer.
+> ### The best programmers are not marginally better than merely good ones.
+They are an order-of-magnitude better, measured by whatever standard: conceptual creativity, speed, ingenuity of design, or problem-solving ability.
 >
-> ~ *Jamie Zawinski*
+> ~ *Randall E. Stross*

 ---
 ## 🏎 Quick Facts